 On December 31, 1668, Dutch botanist, chemist, Christian humanist and physician Herman Boerhaave was born.
 Boerhaave is regarded as the founder of clinical teaching and of the modern academic hospital and is sometimes referred to as “the father of physiology”.
 He is best known for demonstrating the relation of symptoms to lesions and, in addition, he was the first to isolate the chemical urea from urine.
 He was the first physician that put thermometer measurements to clinical practice.

+Due to the great recognition Boerhaave enjoyed in the European scientific world, he had a large audience.
+Everyone who attended his lectures had to pay royalties.
+In addition, the publication of his writings and his participation in the wool trade generated some additional income.
+In this way Boerhaave created a not inconsiderable fortune for himself, especially as he lived a relatively undemanding life, although the resulting unpleasant appearance of his contemporaries earned him some scorn and reproach of miserliness.
 Through his students, Boerhaave exerted an influence on later medical teaching at Edinburgh, at Vienna, and in Germany, and he is often credited with founding the modern system of teaching medical students at the patient’s bedside.
 His textbooks kept influencing the world of medicine also after his death, these works include Institutiones Medicae, Aphorismi de Cognoscendis et Curandis Morbis, and Elementa Chemiae .

 References and Further Reading: